Bonnemine-dev/CandidateMaterials/README.md

 _Work(s) sample(s)_

 I will describe two projects that I have completed and am proud of.
-All these works were done using GITlab on the forge of my university.
-This is why there is no activity on my GitHub account.
+I used my university internal Gitlab for these projects, hence why there is no activity on my GitHub account.

-Let's start with the SmartCampus project.
+<h3 style="text-align: center;">SmartCampus</h3>

-This project was entrusted to us by the city of La Rochelle, aimed at reducing unnecessary energy consumption and improving students' working conditions.
+This project, initiated by the city of La Rochelle, aimed at reducing unnecessary energy consumption and improving students' working conditions.
 We implemented a system of sensors that measure temperature, humidity, and CO2 levels in classrooms.
 These data are then sent to a REST API (Framework: API Platform, PHP) which stores them in a database (MySQL).
 Finally, a web application (Framework: Symfony, PHP) allows real-time visualization of these data and provides tailored recommendations to the room users, based on the captured values.
 For instance, if the temperature is too high, the application suggests opening the windows.

-Three personas were identified in this project: Users, the Mission Manager, and the Technician.
+Three types of agents are involved in this project: Users, the Administrator, and the Technician.
 Each has a well-defined role and specific functionalities.
-Two personal spaces are accessible, one for the Mission Manager and one for the Technician.
-The Mission Manager has access to a dashboard for visualizing data through tables and charts (JavaScript), and can request the Technician for the installation of new sensors.
-The Technician's dashboard allows them to view current sensors and the Mission Manager's requests, and to install new sensors in the classrooms.
+Two personal spaces are accessible, one for the Administrator and one for the Technician.
+The Administrator has access to a dashboard for visualizing data through tables and charts (JavaScript), and can request the Technician for the installation of new sensors.
+The Technician's dashboard allows them to view current sensors and the Administrator's requests, and to install new sensors in the classrooms.

 Web application developed with Symfony framework -> [GitHub link](https://github.com/Bonnemine-dev/SmartCampus)

 **Features**
 - Login system for personal spaces
-- Mission Manager’s personal space:
+- Administrator’s personal space:
   - Global data visualization (averages, trends, etc.)
   - Room-specific data visualization
   - Sensor status display for a selected room